fbtwitter/backend-replit/README.md

 The method needs an absolute file path, so we recommend to use node global variable __dirname to calculate path like
 this:
 ``absolutePath = __dirname + "/relativePath/file.ext"``

+## Serve static assets
+To serve static assets you need to use middleware **express.static(path)**, where the path is the absolute path of the folder containing the assets

+A middleware needs to be mounted using the method **app.use(path, middlewareFunction)**. the first path argument is optional. if you don't pass it, the middleware will be executed for all requests.